microsoft/StoreBroker/Documentation/USAGE.md

     Update-ApplicationFlightSubmission -AppId <appId> -FlightId <flightId> -SubmissionDataPath ".\submission.json" -PackagePath ".\package.zip" -AutoCommit -Force

+While most of those parameters are straight-forward, the last two deserve explanation:

+ * **`-Force`** - You can only have one "pending" (e.g. in-progress) submission at any given time.
+Using `-Force` tells the command to delete any pending submission before continuing.
+   If you want to continue working with an existing pending submission, you can instead provide the existing pending submission with the **`-SubmissionId`** paramter, as noted below.

+ * **`-AutoCommit`** - The submission will not start the certification process until you "commit" it.
+This switch says that the submission should automatically be committed once it has finished replacing the submission content and uploading the package.
+If you don't specify this, you'll have to manually call the `Complete-ApplicationFlightSubmission` command later on.

 > An important thing to note though, is that if you run that exact command above, the resulting
 > submission will be **identical** to the currently published submission, because you didn't tell
 > `Update-ApplicationFlightSubmission` what you specifically wanted to modify.